Duc-1234/my-first-project/README.md

-# my-first-project
+# My first github project
-This is my first project on GitHub
+A compilation of random files on my desktop